-Along with supporting open source Istio, Google Cloud offers Traffic Director, a fully GCPmanaged service mesh control plane that delivers global load balancing across clusters and VM instances in multiple regions, offloads health checking from service proxies, and provides sophisticated traffic management and other capabilities described above.
+Along with supporting open source Istio, Google Cloud offers Traffic Director, a fully GCP-managed service mesh control plane that delivers global load balancing across clusters and VM instances in multiple regions, offloads health checking from service proxies, and provides sophisticated traffic management and other capabilities described above.

-One of the unique capabilities of Traffic Director is automatic cross-region failover and overflow for microservices in the mesh.
-You can couple global resiliency with security for your services in the service mesh using this capability.
+One of the unique capabilities of Traffic Director is automatic cross-region failover and overflow for microservices in the mesh (shown in Figure 8).